THOMASELOVE/431-classes-2024/class18/README.md

     - If you're working with a partner, make sure that each of you (separately) complete [the self-evaluation form](https://bit.ly/431-projectA-self-evaluation-2024).
     - Please review the [detailed instructions for the highlight video](https://thomaselove.github.io/431-projectA-2024/portfolio.html#the-highlight-video) with care.
 Details matter.
     - Updates on Project A Portfolio Submission (and later, Review) Status [will be found here](https://github.com/THOMASELOVE/431-classes-2024/blob/main/projectA/portfolio_review.md).
     - We hope to complete grading on the Project A work and return feedback to you before Class 20 on Thursday 2024-11-07.
 You will receive an email with your grade and feedback.
-Canvas grades are not your real grades.
-They just help us understand whose work we've reviewed at various stages.
+    - Any grades you see pop up on Canvas over the next week are just ways for me to track whose work we've reviewed at various stages.
+They mean nothing regarding your actual grade on Project A.
 3. Once you've completed Project A and the Minute Paper, good things to work on are [Lab 5](https://github.com/THOMASELOVE/431-labs-2024/tree/main/lab5), due 2024-11-06, and [Lab 7](https://github.com/THOMASELOVE/431-labs-2024/tree/main/lab7).
     - I made a small addition to the Lab 5 instructions this morning (2024-10-29) to clarify what seed to use and how many bootstrap replications to use.
 4. [Lab 6](https://github.com/THOMASELOVE/431-labs-2024/tree/main/lab6) instructions are also available now, although we haven't covered everything you'll need to do that one yet.